-Ye Olde Technology Policy: Please turn off all cell phones, iPods/iPads/iPhones, tablet PCs, etc. before class.
+Ye Olde Technology Policy: Please turn off all cell phones, iPods/iPads/iPhones, tablet PCs, Kindles, laptops, etc. before class.
 If you are expecting an emergency call, change your phone to vibrate mode and answer the call outside of our classroom.
 You are not allowed to use cell phones for texting or gaming during class.
 Doing so is distracting to your classmates and instructor.
 If I catch you using an electronic device inappropriately during class, I will take 5 points off of the nearest exam grade!
 NO EXCEPTIONS.
 If you feel the temptation will be too great, be on the safe side and leave your cell phone stored in your bag.
 I do not allow the use of laptops in my class.
 However, I am willing to make an exception for those who bought an e-copy of the textbook, provided that I see proof of the e-copy on your computer.
-Terms of laptop use in these cases can be discussed with me on an individual basis.
+I also understand that use of a laptop may be required to accommodate certain disabilities.
+Terms of laptop use in both of these cases can be discussed with me on an individual basis.